seven5/seven5.github.io/tutorial.md

 (data types and names) that will mesh with Qbs.
 Generally, this fairly straightforward as the names are converted from camel case in go to snake case for postgres.
-However, you may need to experiment with the column types to make sure that the structures in go match up them.
+However, you may need to experiment with the column types to make sure that the structures in go mate correctly with them.
 This is less burdensome than you'd expect because the set of types that you can express in the go structures is limited.

 The next lesson will discuss what structures in go correspond to the tables created.